ash399/Botpress_into_moodle/README.md

 ## ✅ Summary of Key Actions

-✔️ Add Botpress Webchat Code to Moodle
+* ✔️ Add Botpress Webchat Code to Moodle
-✔️ Customize Chatbot Position with CSS
+* ✔️ Customize Chatbot Position with CSS
-✔️ Purge Moodle Cache
+* ✔️ Purge Moodle Cache
-✔️ Test and Interact with the Bot
+* ✔️ Test and Interact with the Bot

 ---

 > 📬 For further customizations or help with advanced features like NLP integrations, database connections, or Moodle plugin development, feel free to open an issue or contact the maintainer.

+---

+Happy Chatbotting! 💬✨